Labor Day (film)

-Labor Day is a 2013 American drama film written and directed by Jason Reitman, based on the 2009 novel of the same name by Joyce Maynard.
+Labor Day is a 2013 American drama film written and directed by Jason Reitman, based on the 2009 novel by Joyce Maynard.
 The film stars Kate Winslet and Josh Brolin and was co-produced by Paramount Pictures and Indian Paintbrush, premiering at the Telluride Film Festival on August 29, 2013, and was a Special Presentation at the 2013 Toronto International Film Festival.
 The film was released in the United States on December 27, 2013.

 Plot

 In 1987, Adele Wheeler is a depressed single mother who lives in a rural home with her 13-year-old son, Henry.
 While they are shopping, a man approaches Henry and makes them take him home to look after him.
 The man is revealed to be Frank Chambers, an escaped convict wanted by police.

 Through flashbacks, it is revealed that Frank is a Vietnam War veteran who married his pregnant girlfriend, Mandy Chambers.
-A year after the baby's birth, they had a fight, in which he asked if he was the father.
+A year after the baby's birth, they had a fight, in which he asked if he was the father because his wife is rarely around and often with other men.
 He pushed her against a radiator, resulting in her death.
 Simultaneously, through imagery, it is implied that the baby drowned.
 Frank was put in prison for murder.

-Adele tells Frank, seen through flashbacks, that she had a number of miscarriages after Henry, culminating with the full-term stillbirth of a baby girl.
-This has left Adele with severe anxiety and depression, which Henry's father later explains to Henry as the reasons their marriage failed.
+Adele confides in Frank that she had a number of miscarriages after Henry, culminating with the full-term stillbirth of a baby girl.
+This has left Adele with anxiety and depression.

-Henry has tried to be both a son and a husband but he realizes he cannot provide all of the things Adele needs.
-She is a passionate woman who loves to dance and teaches both Henry and Frank separately to dance.
-Frank teaches Henry car repairs and other things.
-He also teaches Adele and Henry how to play baseball and how to bake a peach pie.
+As thanks for sheltering him, Frank fixes up Adele's house and performs assorted household chores.
+In return, she shows Frank how to dance.
+Frank teaches Henry to repair cars and play baseball.
+He also shows Adele and Henry how to bake a peach pie.

-Adele and Frank fall in love and plan to escape to Canada with Henry, packing the car and cleaning out the house.
-Meanwhile, Henry develops a friendship with an intelligent and rebellious girl his age named Eleanor, and goes to see her one more time before they leave.
-She manipulates him into thinking Adele and Frank are going to abandon him and he accidentally reveals Frank's past.
-Adele assures Henry she would never leave him.
+Adele and Frank fall in love.
+They plan to escape to Canada with Henry, packing the car and cleaning out the house.
+Meanwhile, Henry develops a friendship with an intelligent and rebellious girl his age named Eleanor, and goes to see her one more time.
+She plays into his fear that Adele and Frank will abandon him and she guesses that Frank is the man in Henry's home.
+Adele later assures Henry she would never leave him.